yanickrochon/koa-rbac/README.md

 Role inheritence is done from bottom to top, and evaluated from top to bottom.
-When declaring roles, a given role does not inherit from another role, but instead has delcared roles inheriting from it.
+When declaring roles, a given role does not inherit from another role, but instead has declared roles inheriting from it.

 In the [usage](#usage) example, the roles are evaluated in a path, from left to right, starting at any given node, like so :